Know Before You Go: Galveston Edition

 If it’s your first time on the island or if you’ve been going there for years, seeing it from a bird’s eye view is next-level.
 Packages range from a 7-mile tour hitting popular highlights to a 25-mile tour at sunset.

 The island is your oyster!
 Make the most out of your pearly memories and remember to tag #LoveGalveston on social media.
-You never know when you could be featured by the locals!

 Pin this post and be sure to follow